VigneshVSV/hololinked/README.md

     ).run()

 ```

+The intention is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments,
+or write a HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events.
+One can instead stick to object oriented coding.
+Ultimately, as expected, the redirection is mediated by ZeroMQ which (also) implements a fully fledged RPC that serializes all the HTTP requests to execute them one-by-one on the hardware.

 One may use the HTTP API according to one's beliefs although it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
 To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html) section.